Principal Investigator

 Kavya Adiga

 Kavya is a graduate of the University of Michigan, where she worked with Ken Cadigan on Wnt signaling.
-She is the newest member of the team studying tumor-host interactions in the lab.
+She now studies tumor-host interactions in the lab.

 Undergrads